 There are a few key players who will be present at a mortgage closing.
 Anyone who is on the mortgage needs to be present (i.e., you and your spouse).
 You might also want to bring an attorney to help with anything that may come up.
 With both the mortgage documents and the documents transferring home ownership, an attorney could be of great assistance.
 The escrow company representative will also be present.
 Your lender, seller, and real estate agent will also likely be present.

 Once you show up to sign the closing documents, you have likely agreed on a sale price, completed a home inspection and dealt with any issues that might have come to your attention, contacted a home insurance provider, and reviewed any HOA fees.
 After you review the closing documents, you will agree to the terms of the mortgage.
 This is known as the mortgage note.
 You’ll also sign a closing disclosure that addresses loan rates and agree to an amortization schedule that lays out your payments for the length of your loan.
 You will then sign the home deed.
 This legally transfers ownership of the home from a seller to a buyer.
 Finally, you’ll pay any fees associated for escrow or additional costs.
 When you have finished signing these documents, you will receive the keys to your new home!

-You may also like: Reasons to Attend a Guild Mortgage Tacoma First Time Home Buying Class
+You may also like: Reasons to Attend a Fairway Tacoma First Time Home Buying Class